-All deer licenses (archery, firearms, muzzleloader) may be purchased at anytime before or during the season.
-After a deer season is open, a license is valid the same day of purchase if it is purchased before legal shooting hours.
-If the license is purchased after legal shooting hours have begun, it is valid the following day.
-Bonus permits are valid when issued if the appropriate regular license is valid.
+NEW-All deer licenses (archery, firearms, muzzleloader and bonus permits) may be purchased at anytime before or during the season.
+After a deer season is open, a license or bonus permit is valid the same day of purchase if it is purchased before legal shooting hours.
+If the license or bonus permit is purchased after legal shooting hours have begun, it is valid the following day.

 - Residents of Minnesota State Veterans Homes may take deer of either sex regardless of permit area designation during the firearms and muzzleloader seasons.
 Residents who are 84 or older may take deer of either sex regardless of permit area designation during any deer season. - Residents under 18 or a disabled person who has a permit to shoot from a stationary vehicle may not take antlerless deer in a bucks-only deer area. - Residents under 18 or a disabled person who has a permit to shoot from a stationary vehicle and a valid deer license may take a deer of either sex in a lottery deer area without an either-sex permit.
-Only authorized youth or disabled hunters may shoot and tag the antlerless deer in a lottery deer area (no party hunting). - A person may purchase no more than one firearms, muzzleloader, and archery deer license in a calendar year. - Bonus and early antlerless season permits may be purchased in addition to regular licenses.
+Only authorized youth or disabled hunters may shoot and tag the antlerless deer in a lottery deer area (no party hunting). - A person may purchase no more than one firearms, muzzleloader, and archery deer license in a calendar year. - NEW-Bonus, and early and late antlerless season permits, may be purchased in addition to regular licenses.
 Bonus permits may be purchased throughout the season, but must be in possession when taking deer.
-The permit is valid when your regular license in that season is valid.
+After a deer season is open, both licenses and bonus permits are valid the same day of purchase if it is purchased before legal shooting hours.
 Regular licenses and antlerless tags may be used in any order.
-Bonus permits may not be used during the early-antlerless season. - A person may not take or tag deer without the appropriate license or permit.
+Bonus permits may be used during the early and late antlerless seasons. - A person may not take or tag deer without the appropriate license or permit.
 The term "take" includes attempting to take deer, deer drives, spotting, or otherwise assisting another person in taking deer.